sarasabino/Accident_Rate_Project/README.md

 In order to run the data please download the notebooks contained in this repository.
 Each notebook contains at the top a cell with the code dependencies and version used during its execution.The data needed is in the following shared folder: https://drive.google.com/drive/folders/1pzxQWsVrMSZhSZ3pHYQtUpX33XMRjN9g?usp=sharing

-The fron end app is developed in streamlit and the link is shared below.
+The front end app is developed in streamlit and the link is shared below.

 Above a description of the structure of the repo and the data folder is described: